Save Money With Rakuten (eBates) When Shopping Online (And Off)

 - A percentage of sales

-- Rakuten then lists the affiliate offers on its site with slightly lower offers to you
+- Rakuten then lists the affiliate offers on its site with slightly lower offers for you

 - You get credit banked for your transaction